abidalimunnanc/iexec-bridge/Bridge/xwhep.md

 # XtremWeb-HEP Bridge

 This bridge permits to write a generic oracle, bridging blockchain and off-chain networks.

 ## Dev Team
-Ishak
+- Ishak
+- Jorge
-Mehdi
+- Mehdi
-Oleg
+- Oleg
-Jorge

 # Methods

 ## SendWork
 This sends a new work.

-void sendWork (String xml)
+- void sendWork (String xml)
-xml: the work representation
+  - xml: the work representation
-Exception thrown if:
-connection error
+  -Exception thrown on connection error

 ## Get
 This retrieves a work.